 \subsection{Difference-in-Differences}

 In the main text, we report on static and dynamic difference-in-difference estimates.
 Here, we provide a series of further analyses that evidence the robustness of our findings.
-We use the software provided by Callaway and Sant'Anna to create our static and dynamic difference-in-difference estimations~\cite{callaway_santanna_2025_did}.
-In the main text, we found that lexical features were significantly changed, homogeneity increased, and petition outcomes were either unchanged or worsened.
+We use the software provided by Callaway and Sant'Anna to create our static and dynamic difference-in-difference estimations~\cite{callaway_santanna_2025_did_si}.
+We use the R \texttt{did} package (version 2.1.2) to estimate the dynamic and static difference-in-difference analyses.
+For the static difference-in-differences analysis we clustered standard errors at the month level.
+For the dynamic difference-in-differences, we calculated standard errors with a multiplier bootstrap (1,000 iterations) to create a uniform confidence band.
+In the main text, we found that lexical features changed significantly, homogeneity increased, and petition outcomes were either unchanged or worsened by access to the AI tool.
 While we include figures in the main text to visualize these results, we also provide tables for the static difference-in-differences outcomes here.
-We do not include tables for the dynamic difference-in-differences, as each table has as many terms as there are time periods (75).
-However, code for producing these tables will be shared upon publication.
-Table~\ref{tab:tab:main_outcomes} includes the main text outcome variables (Percent of petitions with 1+ comment (30d) and percent of petitions with 10+ signatures).
-Table~\ref{tab:tab:main_lexical_1} and Table~\ref{tab:tab:main_lexical_2} include the static difference-in-differences estimates for lexical features in the main text (MATTR, Flesch-Kincaid Grade Level, and word count).
+We do not include tables for the dynamic difference-in-differences, as each table has as many terms as there are time periods (76).
+However, code for producing these tables is publicly available on OSF.\footnote{\url{https://osf.io/q3hj5/?view_only=3fc5b89d05eb4741957af431b107cf2a}} Tables~\ref{tab:tab:main_outcomes_1}-\ref{tab:tab:main_outcomes_2} include the main text outcome variables (percent of petitions with 1+ comment (30d) and percent of petitions with 10+ signatures).
+Tables~\ref{tab:tab:main_lexical_1}-\ref{tab:tab:main_lexical_3} include the static difference-in-differences estimates for lexical features in the main text (MATTR, Flesch-Kincaid Grade Level, and word count).
 Table~\ref{tab:tab:main_similarity} includes the static difference-in-differences estimation of petition similarity.

 In order to satisfy the assumption that trends in treated and control countries were similar prior to the in-platform AI intervention, we used ordinary least squares regression to fit trend lines to the pre-AI period in each group of countries.
-Figure~\ref{fig:parallel_trends} shows that the interaction term was insignificant in all cases, with no significant difference in slope for pre-AI trends in treated and control countries.
+SI Appendix Figure~\ref{fig:parallel_trends} shows that the interaction term was insignificant in all cases, with no significant difference in slope for pre-AI trends in treated and control countries.